abusaeed2433/JavaBasic/src/e_ClassesAndObject/info2.md

     ```

 ## final instance variable
-- Can be final or blank final,
+- Can be `final` or `blank final`,
-  - Rules apply for initializing a blank final instance variable:
+- `Rules` apply for `initializing` a `blank final` instance variable:
-  - Must be initialized in `one of the` instance initializers or `all` constructors,
+  - Must be initialized in `one of the instance initializers` or in `all` constructors,
   - Don't be confused.
-Just remember that you can only assign value at once, if you try to reassign it, you will get error.
+Just remember that you can only `assign value at once`.
+If you try to reassign it, you will get error,
-- All blank final variables and final reference variables are runtime constants. i.e. they are calculated at runtime,
+- All `blank final` variables and `final reference variables` are runtime constants. i.e. they are calculated at runtime,
-- `Circle.java`
+- Ex: See `Circle.java`,
   ```
   public final class Circle {